DeckCheatz/wemod-launcher/readme.md

 *   **Optional:** If you have access to another PC and wish to control the Steam Deck remotely,
     consider using **[RustDesk (download the .flatpak file)](https://github.com/rustdesk/rustdesk/releases/latest)** for easier setup. ‎‎
     **NOTE:** You can also use any alternative approach to install RustDesk for your distro.
+*   To Install some software, see just below this line.

 ****